MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-chat.md

 1. Getting information about the account and opportunity

     By default, Sales agent generates the summary using commonly used fields from the Account and Opportunity tables.
-To include additional or different fields, [customcustomize the AI instructions](#customize-ai-instructions) to specify which fields should be included.
+To include additional or different fields, [customize the AI instructions](#customize-ai-instructions) to specify which fields should be included.

 1. Curating the summary